MicrosoftDocs/WSL/WSL/troubleshooting.md

 1. Check the [Hyper-V system requirements](/windows-server/virtualization/hyper-v/system-requirements-for-hyper-v-on-windows#:~:text=on%20Windows%20Server.-,General%20requirements,the%20processor%20must%20have%20SLAT.)

-2. If your machine is a VM, please enable [nested virtualization](./faq.yml#can-i-run-wsl-2-in-a-virtual-machine-) manually.
-Launch powershell with admin, and run:
+2. If your machine is a VM, enable [nested virtualization](./faq.yml#can-i-run-wsl-2-in-a-virtual-machine-) manually.
+Launch powershell with admin, and run the following command, replacing `<VMName>` with the name of the virtual machine on your host system (you can find the name in your Hyper-V Manager):

     ```powershell
     Set-VMProcessor -VMName <VMName> -ExposeVirtualizationExtensions $true